 Personal note: with a 12V extension cable, we also see this as an excellent fan for a tent while camping!

 If you’re more worried about warm passengers than yourself, this XOOL dual-fan for rear seats is a great way to keep your friends or children cool on a hot day.
 It fastens securely to any standard headrest, making great use of otherwise unoccupied space.
 It’s great for keeping pets cool if you often run into a store and feel that cracking a window will only let more heat in.

 Looking for a smaller option?
 The Opolar Battery Operated Fan may be a better fit.
 The fan comes with a rechargeable battery, enhanced clamp, tilting capability, and a one-year warranty.
 Charge it directly from your 12V battery bank or whenever you get a chance at a 120V outlet.
-A full battery change lasts up to 6 hours – good enough for a full nights sleep on a warm night.
+A full battery change lasts up to 6 hours – good enough for (hopefully) a week’s worth of commuting.

 Think Outside the Box

 If none of the above fit the bill for staying cool in your car, we have one final suggestion for those extra-hot days stuck in traffic.